 Before joining Morgan Lewis, Courtney was a partner at another global law firm and a member of its global board.
 She also worked at a national accounting and professional services firm where she advised on tax rulings and tax legislative developments.

-Courtney was a member of the board of directors of a foundation that supports a legal fellowship program that awards fellowships to law students who demonstrate a commitment to public service and public policy.
+Courtney is a former member of the board of directors of a foundation that supports a legal fellowship program that awards fellowships to law students who demonstrate a commitment to public service and public policy.

 Georgetown University Law Center, 1999, LL.M., Taxation

 College of William & Mary, Marshall-Wythe School of Law, 1996, J.D.

 US District Court for the Eastern District of Virginia